dubbyding/Random-Problem-Solving/README.md

 Enter the values of suduko row-wise where empty are kept 0 then run it.

 ## Shuffle String
-Takes in input as `string = "JAR"` and index of that string as `index = [2, 1, 0]` and shuffles the string with respect to index in ascending order.
+Takes in input as `string = "JAR"` and index of that string as `index = [2, 1, 0]` and shuffles the string with respect to index in ascending order to "RAJ"

 ## Minimum Time To Visit all Points
 Takes input as `l = [[1,2], [3,3]]` and finds the shortest time to reach all.\